Generating Illustrated Instructions: Metrics

 { \textbf{FID.}} We compute FID with respect to the ground truth dataset -- specifically, the 9473 images of the validation set are used as the reference distribution.
 We use the clean-fid \cite{parmar2021cleanfid} to avoid common pitfalls in FID computation.

 { \textbf{Human Evaluation.}} We show the outputs of each model being compared in a two-way comparison side by side, as shown in Figure \ref{fig:human_eval}.
 For human evaluation, we select a random subset of $140$ goals that are fixed across evaluations from the validation set.
 We ask annotators to select which of the two articles they prefer (or if they are tied).
 As in previous work~\cite{girdhar2023emu}, we find that providing criteria for evaluators to consider during evaluation and requiring a justification for the ultimate decision leads to substantially higher quality evaluations.
 We use 3 annotators per comparison.
 To ensure quality of annotation, we selected annotators with the Amazon Mechanical Turk ``Master" qualification that had a $>95\%$ approval rate with at least $1000$ prior tasks completed.
 For each method, we consider how many goals had a strict majority of annotators pick that method's generations.
 Tied cases are removed prior to win rate computation.
 We report the percentage of majority wins for each method.
+We find that on average $80\%$ of annotators agreed with the decision for a given sample.